Paper 2 Writing – Part 1 (compulsory)

-- Effective introductory and concluding paragraphs - In the introduction, state the topic clearly, give a brief outline of the issue, saying why it is important or why people have different opinions about it.
+- State the topic clearly.
+Give a brief outline of the issue, saying why it is important or why people have different opinions about it.

-- DO give your opinion in the final paragraph.
+- DO NOT express your opinion in the introduction!

-- Include relevant details to support the main idea: these might include examples, rhetorical questions (do no overdo it), controversial or surprising statements...
-If you include a drawback, give a possible solution, too.
+- Include relevant details to support the main idea: these might include examples, rhetorical questions (do not overdo it), controversial or surprising statements… if you include a drawback, give a possible solution too.

 Make sure you know how to use connectors appropriately (register, punctuation…).
 If you have any doubts, you should use a good dictionary to check.